 I always love visiting Loch Ness, it’s got a real mystical quality to it and always feels like quite a brooding place, possibly because of the hills on either side.

-You also just can’t help yourself from keeping a look out for Nessie the Loch Ness Monster too – I mean, what happens if you just happen to see her?
+You also just can’t help yourself from keeping a look out for Nessie the Loch Ness Monster too – I mean, what if you just happen to see her?

 Getting to Loch Ness is really easy, no matter what your transport.
-It is actually not too far from Inverness and I’m always really pleasantly surprised when we’ve gone how quick it is to get there.
+It is actually not too far from Inverness at all and I’m always really pleasantly surprised when we’ve gone how quick it is to get there.

 Where is Loch Ness?